 4. With a mixing spoon in one hand and spray bottle in the other, slowly spritz the powder mixture while stirring to combine after each spritz.
 You do not want too much fizzing to occur during this stage or the finished product will not fizz much in the bath.

 5. Use your hands to check the consistency of the mixture.
 As soon as the mixture holds its form when squeezed in your hand, it is ready to be packed into your baking molds.

-Important: The mixture will still look very powdery when it is ready, but over-watering will cause the fizzies to turn out very crumbly.
+Important: The mixture will still look very powdery when it is ready, but over-watering will cause the bath bombs to turn out very crumbly.

 6. Begin firmly packing powdered mixture into molds, filling just to the top.
-Let fizzies dry for about 2 hours, then gently remove from molds.
-Depending on the size of your baking molds, this recipe can make about 12-18 bath fizzies.
+Let bath bombs dry for about 2 hours, then gently remove from molds.
+Depending on the size of your baking molds, this bath bomb recipe can make about 12-18 bath fizzies.

 Since we make our own dishwasher detergent, we already had citric acid.
 However, I realize most people don’t have this lying around.
 We have purchase ours at a local home-brewing supply store in the past, but you can also buy citric acid online or in the canning aisle at your local grocery store.

 Notice from the pictures that the fizzies will turn out very lightly tinted, not brightly colored.
 Do not spray them with more of your dyed water in hopes that they will get darker, it will only compromise the finished product.
 Instead, add more coloring to your spray bottle if a darker color is desired.